-Looking to sign up for Amazon Prime and dive into all the benefits that come with it?
-Here’s our easy-to-follow guide to get you signed up in time for Prime Day 2022.
+Looking to sign up for Amazon Prime in time for Prime Day 2023?
+Here’s our easy-to-follow guide to get you set up.

-In addition to its main draw of next-day delivery, Amazon Prime affords users access to the various shows and films of Prime Video, alongside a complimentary Deliveroo Plus membership for those late-night food deliveries, plus several other perks.
+In addition to its main draw of next-day delivery and access to Prime Day deals, Amazon Prime allows users access to the various shows and films of Prime Video, a complimentary Deliveroo Plus membership for those late-night food deliveries, and several other perks.

 The best part is that if you’re completely new to Amazon Prime then you can get your first month for free when you sign up.
 If that sounds good then these are the steps you need to follow.

 - A laptop or desktop computer where you can access the ‘desktop version’ of Amazon’s website

 - A debit or credit card, the information from which will be used for payment after the first free month is over.

 - Click on ‘start your 30-day free trial’

 - Enter your credit/debit card information and follow the instructions

 Open up your browser of choice on a laptop or a desktop computer and type in www.amazon.co.uk in the search bar.